irudnyts/irudnyts.github.io/_posts/2017-03-23-installing-and-loading-r-packages.md

 ---
 layout: post
-title: "&#128230; Installing and loading R packages"
+title: "&#128230; [ARCHIVED] Installing and loading R packages"
 ---

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 One reason of R popularity is an ocean of packages.
 Even though it is pretty straightforward to manage packages, there are a couple of tricks, do’s and don’ts, and other things which require a care.